tabikaeru/todo-list-web-client/README.md

 |
 +-- components        # shared components used across the entire application
 |
++-- config            # all the global configuration, env variables etc. get exported from here and used in the app
+|
 +-- features          # feature based modules
+|
++-- lib               # re-exporting different libraries preconfigured for the application
+|
++-- providers         # all of the application providers
 |
 +-- routes            # routes configuration
 |